 There are, of course, certain rules that should be followed when wongoji paper is used, especially if you write official texts such as for exams like TOPIK.

-And, of course, there’s no need to directly copy any particular font.
-You can make it yours – and also mash up a few different fonts together to make up your own unique style!
+And, of course, there’s no need to copy any particular font directly.
+You can make it yours – and also mash up a few different fonts together to make up your own unique handwriting style!

 You can either look at your screen and try to match your letters to the characters being shown, or you can create and print word documents similar to when we learned the alphabet as small children and try to recreate the characters like that.